Connecting Stochastic Optimal Control and Reinforcement Learning: Examples: 1-dimensional double well potential

 \subsection{Discussion}

-Let us proceed to compare the two different methods applied above.
-First, we put the focus on the ingredients which are needed for each application.
-The model based deterministic approach needs the model to be known.
+Let us now compare the two different methods used above.
+First we focus on the ingredients needed for each application.
+The model-based deterministic approach requires the model to be known.
 Without knowing the transition probability density this approach is not possible.
-For our importance sampling application with overdamped Langevin dynamics the transition probability density can be approximated after time-discretization.
-However, we might be interested on general diffusion processes where this information is not given or can not be trusted.
-Alternatively, the model could be learned, which is in fact a current area of research in model based RL.
-On the other hand, the model free alternative just requires to know the reward function, which is always the case for the importance sampling use.
-This might be of interest for applications where the data is generated elsewhere.
+For our importance sampling application with damped Langevin dynamics the transition probability density can be approximated after time discretization.
+However, we may be interested in general diffusion processes where this information is not given or cannot be trusted.
+Alternatively the model could be learned which is indeed a current area of research in model-based RL.
+On the other hand, the model-free alternative only requires knowledge of the reward function which is always the case for the importance sampling problem. \\

-However, this model free approach is not without a cost.
-The method relies on approximating well the q-value function specially along the Action-axis, because this will determine the direction of the gradient that the actor will follow. \Cref{fig: td3 q-value and advatage function} shows the approximated q-value function and advantage function for the not metastable setting $\beta=1$.
-Observe that the shape of the q-value function has the following property: the difference between q-values for a given action along the State-axis is orders of magnitude bigger than the difference between the q-values given a state along the Action-axis.
-This issue is not specific for our problem.
-Advantage learning is an alternative approach to Q-learning, where the advantage function is learned instead of the q-value function \cite{Baird1998}.
-For future work, it might therefore be interesting to consider tricks that have been developed following this idea like the Dueling Network Architectures approach presented in \cite{Wang2015} where two separate estimators are mantained: one for the value function and one for the advantage function.
+However, this model-free approach has its implications.
+The method relies on a good approximation of the Q-value function especially along the action axis because this determines the direction of the gradient that the actor will follow. \Cref{fig: td3 q-value and advantage function} shows the approximated Q-value and the advantage function in the space-action discretized grid for both settings.
+Note that the shape of the Q-value function has the following property: the difference between the Q-values for a given action along the state axis is orders of magnitude larger than the difference between the Q-values for a given state along the action axis.
+This difference may be the cause of the observed instabilities in the model-free TD3 method.
+This problem is not specific to our importance sampling application and has been addressed in the field of Advantage Learning; see, e.g., \cite{Baird1998}.
+Advantage learning is an alternative approach to Q-learning where the advantage function is learned instead of the Q-value function.
+For future work it may therefore be interesting to exploit Dueling Network Architecture approaches \cite{Wang2015} where two separate estimators are maintained: one for the value function and one for the advantage function. \\